nikita-kit/nikita-js/README.md

 ```

 This will override the entire prototype.
 If you want to disable the myFunction2 for a second, you have to mind the `,` of
-myFunction, like in the next example.
+myFunction.
+This is way easier if you assign each function on its own to the prototype, like in the next example.

 Good:
 ``` javascript